 Biodegradable & bio-based plastics - what they are all about?

-Biodegradability of plastics in single-use products is sometimes considered as a solution to the littering problem caused by plastics.
+The biodegradability of plastics in single-use products is sometimes considered as a solution to the littering problem caused by plastics.
 Bio-degradable plastics are plastics degraded by microorganisms under specified conditions.
 However, these plastics do not degrade easily under all conditions but degrade into harmful micro-plastics.
-In terms of littering problem, it is to be noted too that more than 96% of waste is collected in Europe.
-Therefore we find it important to find the solutions for recyclable materials holding the value rather that degrading fast.
+In terms of the littering problem, it is to be noted too that more than 96% of waste is collected in Europe.
+Therefore we find it important to find the solutions for recyclable materials holding value rather than degrading fast.

 Are bioplastics really better for the environment?